seddonym/seddonym.github.io/_posts/2019-04-06-why-dependency-inversion.md

 might organize things by feature area (the authentication system, the shopping cart, the blog) or by level of detail (the user interface, the business logic, the database), or both.

-When we do this, we're aiming at modularity.
-We know that systems can get complicated to work with, so splitting up like this makes it easier to work on smaller bits of the system in isolation.
+When we do this, we tend to be aiming at modularity.
+We know that systems can get complicated to work with, so separating concerns like this makes it easier to work on smaller bits of the system in isolation.

 Except for some reason it doesn't.
 In practice, working on one module turns out to relate to another part of the system, which relates to another, which relates back to the original module.
 Pretty soon your head hurts and you need to have a lie down.
+What's going wrong?

-## Separation of Concerns is not enough
+## Separation of concerns is not enough

-The sad fact is, if the only organizing factor of a code base is separation of concerns, a code base it will end up looking like this:
+The sad fact is, if the only organizing factor of a code base is separation of concerns, a code base will not be modular after all.
+Instead, separate parts will tangle together, and it will become increasingly difficult to work with.

-(diagram of web of dependencies)

-This is a dependency graph of a Python project.
-The arrows depict dependencies between modules.
-These dependencies are so easy to create in Python.
-Need something from another part of the system?
-No problem, a simple `import` statement makes it available.

 Pretty quickly, our efforts to organise what goes into each module are undermined by *the relationships between those modules*.

-The problem with a system like this is that, because of the web of dependencies, it is not a collection of smaller subsystems.
-It is not, after all, modularized.
-Instead, it is a single, large system - and the larger a system, the more difficult it is to understand and work with.

-This is naturally what happens to software if you don't think about dependencies.
+This is naturally what happens to software if you don't think about relationships.
 This is because in the real world things *are* a messy, interconnected web of connections.
 It's natural that as we build functionality, we realise that one module needs to know about another.
-Later on, that other module needs to know about the first, and thus a circular dependency is born.
+Later on, that other module needs to know about the first.

+The problem with a system like this is that, because of the web of relationships, it is not a collection of smaller subsystems.
+Instead, it is a single, large system - and the larger a system, the more difficult it is to understand and work with.

+## Dependency graphs

+These relationships between modules can be thought of as *dependencies*.

+In Python, the most obvious dependency is if one module imports another module.
+Another common form is when a function in one module expects a particular type of object as an argument.

+We can represent the dependencies of any project as a [directed graph](https://en.wikipedia.org/wiki/Directed_graph), which is simply a network of items with arrows drawn between them.
+The arrows are usually drawn towards the module being depended on: so if there is an arrow from A to B, we say A depends on B. We call such a representation a *dependency graph*.

+(dependency graph)

+## Circular dependencies

+Let's look at a graph of a system whose web of relationships is out of control:

+(tangled dependency graph)

+Here we see a tangled mess of connections.
+One can trace the reason for this tangle back to one problem: it has cycles between its items.
+These cycles are what we call circular dependencies.

+## The Directed Acyclic Graph

+There is a specific name for a Directed Graph that has no cycles: a [Directed Acyclic Graph](https://en.wikipedia.org/wiki/Directed_acyclic_graph), or DAG.
+In other words, you could not start at one point and follow the arrows around until you returned to that same point.

+Here's an example of one:

+(pic of DAG)

+If you want a modular, maintainable code base, then this is the overall shape that you're striving for.

+Notic the clear direction of flow: the arrows are all pointing downward.
+You can think of it like a river, with the water all flowing downhill.
+Using this metaphor, we can talk about modules that are being imported as 'upstream', while modules doing the importing as 'downstream'.
+This is a useful turn of phrase, especially if the dependencies are via several intermediate modules.

-## Enter dependency inversion
+# Enter dependency inversion

 Circular dependencies are the enemy of modularity.
 With them, our subsystems are coupled in both directions, which means they aren't separate subsystems at all.
 We need to avoid letting them creep into our code bases.
 But how?

 Take two modules, **A** and **B**, and let's say that **A** depends on **B**.
-We can draw this as an arrow from **A** to **B**.

 (diagram of A -> B)